ittovate/demo-stripe-manager/README.md

 **3-** Price management integrates with other Stripe features, allowing you to use these prices in invoices, checkout sessions, and subscription management

-**4-**Price catalog management helps ensure consistent pricing across your platform and simplifies the process of updating prices or introducing new pricing models.
+**4-** Price catalog management helps ensure consistent pricing across your platform and simplifies the process of updating prices or introducing new pricing models.

 ### product catalog management

-Products help you organize what you offer.
-You can also use products with Prices to set how much they cost.
-This is useful when setting up payments in things like Payment Links, Checkout, or Subscriptions
+Create and organize products (physical goods, digital items, services)

+Integrate products with pricing, payment links, and invoices.

+Easily update prices across the system by modifying the product-price association

+Generate payment links  for single products or product bundles Customize payment links

+Use products as the central entity to maintain consistency across all payment features

 ### notification management

 Webhook endpoints are special URLs that you set up to get notifications when certain things happen in your Stripe account or connected accounts.

 When an event occurs (like a payment or a refund), Stripe sends a message to your webhook endpoint to let you know.

+send an email to the customer who paid to let them know that their payment is received, payment method was added to their account

 ## Prerequisites